 This course will be assessed using a variety of methods which could vary depending upon the module.
 Assessment methods include:

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards the achieving the intended learning outcomes.
 Assessments may include exams, individual assignments or group work elements.

 International experience opportunities

 We strongly encourage you to broaden your theoretical, cultural and practical references, providing opportunities to broaden your horizons by living, studying or working abroad on a sandwich year.
-(Subject to availability, competitive application, meeting visa requirements and additional costs.)
+(A sandwich year is subject to availability, competitive application, meeting visa requirements and additional costs.)